marcelorvergara/marcelorvergara/README.md

 Hi there, :wave:
 I’m Marcelo Vergara
 - 👀 I’m interested in software projects and develop code skills.
-- 🌱 I’m currently learning Java, JS, Vue, Android (Kotlin), Python and some serveless technologies.
+- 🌱 I’m currently coding Java, JS, Vue, Android (Kotlin), Python and some serveless technologies.
 - 💞️ I’m looking to collaborate on new projects.
 - 📫 How to reach me => marcelorv@gmail.com